viamrobotics/docs/docs/tutorials/get-started/try-viam-sdk.md

 You can also directly see the [complete code for the tutorial](#complete-code).
 {{< /alert >}}

+## Hardware requirements

+You don't need any hardware to complete this tutorial!
+You can rent a rover to drive remotely for free with [Try Viam](https://app.viam.com/try).

+If you have your own rover on hand, whether it's a [Viam rover](https://www.viam.com/resources/rover) or not, this tutorial works for any wheeled robot that can be configured as a [base component](/components/base/wheeled/).

 {{% alert title="Important" color="note" %}}
-If you are using your own robot for this tutorial instead of renting one to drive remotely, be sure to [install `viam-server`](/installation/#install-viam-server) on it and [configure](/manage/configuration/) its hardware before proceeding with this tutorial.
+If you are using your own robot for this tutorial instead of [renting one](https://app.viam.com/try), be sure to [install `viam-server`](/installation/#install-viam-server) on it and [configure](/manage/configuration/) its hardware before proceeding with this tutorial.
 {{% /alert %}}

 ## Install a Viam SDK